jeelabs/esp-link/FLASHING.md

 Releases & Downloads
 --------------------

+- The master branch is currently unstable as we integrate a number of new features.
+Please use v2.2.3 unless you want to hack up the latest code!
+This being said, the older functionality seems to work fine on master, YMMV...
 - https://github.com/jeelabs/esp-link/releases/tag/v2.2.3[V2.2.3] is the most recent release.
   It has a built-in stk500v1 programmer (for AVRs), work on all modules, and supports mDNS, sNTP, and syslog.
 It is built using the Espressif SDK 1.5.4.